ahmet-ceng/Digit_Recognition/README.md

 Data Mining Final Assignment

 # Description:
 This application contains a program that trained using MNIST dataset to predict handwritten digits.
 There is a GUI for users to draw their own digits using mouse.
-Program can predict user drawen digits.
+Program can predict user drawn digits.

 # Team & Roles:
   Team Name : Can't Learn Sklearn<br/>